 The Gold Medal Standards of Stenography

-As the Olympics season approaches, we’ve been thinking about amazing work of Ai-Media’s stenographers.
+During the 2021 Olympics season, we thought a lot about the amazing work of Ai-Media’s stenographers.

 Stenographers are the people often responsible for creating our top-level live captions for fast-paced sports events like the Olympics – complete with technical language, and names from all around the world.